Ukraine and Russia: What you need to know right now | Business

 Here's what you need to know about the Ukraine crisis right now: HEADLINES

+* A Russian armoured column bore down on Kyiv on Tuesday and invasion forces fired lethal rocket barrages into the centre of the country's second largest city, on the sixth day of Russia's assault. * Austria's Raiffeisen Bank International (RBI) is looking at leaving Russia, two people with knowledge of the matter told Reuters, a move that would make it the first European bank to do so since the invasion of Ukraine.

+* France declared an "all-out economic and financial war" against Russia, saying it would collapse the Russian economy as punishment for the invasion of Ukraine. * Russia said it was placing temporary curbs on foreigner investors seeking to exit Russian assets, as ripple effects of sanctions on Russia were making themselves felt.

-* A huge Russian armored column bore down on Kyiv on Tuesday, after the lethal shelling of civilian areas in Ukraine's second-largest city raised fears that frustrated Russian commanders could resort to more devastating tactics. * The West must not build military facilities in any countries of the former Soviet Union, Russian Foreign Minister Sergei Lavrov was quoted as saying.
+* The rocket strikes on the centre of Kharkiv killed at least 10 people and wounded 35, Ukrainian Interior Ministry adviser Anton Herashchenko said.
+Similar strikes killed and wounded dozens in the city the previous day. * The West must not build military facilities in any countries of the former Soviet Union, Russian Foreign Minister Sergei Lavrov was quoted as saying.

-* The 193-member U.N.
-General Assembly began meeting on the crisis ahead of a vote this week to isolate Russia. * Russian President Putin told France's President Emmanuel Macron a Ukraine settlement was only possible if Kyiv was neutral, "denazified" and "demilitarised" and Russian control over annexed Crimea was formally recognized, the Kremlin said.
+* Russian President Putin told France's President Emmanuel Macron a Ukraine settlement was only possible if Kyiv was neutral, "denazified" and "demilitarised" and Russian control over annexed Crimea was formally recognised.
+MARKETS, SANCTIONS AND OTHER REACTIONS

-* Ukraine's Western allies increased weapons transfers in support, and Britain called for such transfers to be expanded.
-Finland agreed to ship 2,500 assault rifles and 1,500 anti-tank weapons.
-Canada will supply anti-tank weapons and upgraded ammunition, Prime Minister Justin Trudeau said.
-MARKETS, SANCTIONS, AND OTHER REACTIONS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)